6orram/6orram/README.md

-- 👋 Hi, I’m Gorram
+- 👋 Hi, I’m Gorram and i'm a computer science student(P-TECH Student)
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in AI and ML
-- 🌱 I’m currently learning .NET Frameworks
+- 🌱 In my free time i try to start some personel project to develop my skills

 <!---